-In August Audi Hamilton Island Race Week comes to the Whitsundays.
+In August, Hamilton Island Race Week comes to the Whitsundays.
 About 250 yachts, and crowds in their thousands, head to Hamilton Island for a week of sailing and festivities.
 As well as a fleet of monohulls and multihulls worth multimillions of dollars, there are fashion events, celebrity attendances and lots of champagne.
-Hamilton Island's population rises considerably during race week, with extra flights added from Sydney, Melbourne and Brisbane to convey the sailors' wives and families, and visitors keen to join in the revelry.
+Hamilton Island's population rises considerably during race week, with extra flights added from Sydney, Melbourne and Brisbane to convey the sailors' partners and families, and visitors keen to join in the revelry.

 Get involved in water sports

 Hamilton Island's dazzling turquoise waters make it an ideal place to enjoy a variety of water sports.
-You can charter a yacht, hire a dinghy, take a guided or self-run jetski tour though hidden coves, parasail, embark on a fishing expedition or go kayaking.
+You can charter a yacht, hire a dinghy, take a guided or self-run jetski tour through hidden coves, parasail, embark on a fishing expedition or go kayaking.
 However you choose to cruise around the island, be sure to check out the outer waters, where you can often spot turtles and whales.
 Make sure you leave time for a relaxing swim in the waters off the beautiful Catseye Beach, and a dip in the island's pools.
 Choose from the Bougainvillea Pool (hidden behind Catseye Beach), Main Pool (featuring a swim-up bar), Sails Pool (alongside Sails restaurant) and the Reef View Hotel Pool (reserved for guests staying at the Reef View Hotel).

 Soak up spectacular sunset views